 Will I be able to watch the Consecration live online from home?

 Yes.
-The service will be livestreamed to Facebook and YouTube at these addresses:
+The service will be livestreamed to Facebook at this address:

 Will the words for the songs & prayers be broadcast on the screen for us to follow along remotely?